cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ## Steps
 - [x] Write down initial guidelines
 - [x] Review on next meeting (9th of June)
-- [] Move this document to github, rearrange and edit
+- [x] Move this document to github, rearrange and edit
+- [ ] Combine into a single file and do some editorial stuff.
+- [ ] Test this on someone.
-- [] Implement this in our projects
+- [ ] Implement this in our projects
-- [] Test this on someone
-- [] Present this to the group
+- [ ] Present this to the group
-- [] Group should implement it over a single week - Jon or Hrafn should say this
+- [ ] Group should implement it over a single week - Jon or Hrafn should say this

 ## Things to keep in mind while writing this
 - This guide should be short and simple and mention what is required or optional